menglongguo/website/_projects/VR4design.md

 ### Implementation

-In a team of two, we implemented a pipeline that analyze the joint information from Fusion 360 CAD environment, re-configures the model with Unity's joint, and incorporates the user's movement into meaningful interaction in VR.
+In a team of two, we implemented a pipeline that would analyze the joint information from Fusion 360's CAD environment, re-configure the model with Unity's joints, and incorporate the user's movement into meaningful interactions in VR.

 ![workflow](/website/assets/images/03VrWorkflow.png)